MrLightgun/MiSTerSindenDriver/README.md

 There will be some scripts to assist with updating a current build coming soon.

+## Lightgun Settings and Recoil

+Recoil should work by holding down "up" on the Dpad for 5 seconds, should toggle between Off/Single Shot/Automatic.
+To change Sinden Lightgun settings you can run: nano /media/fat/Lightgun/LightgunMono.exe.config
+To save: ctrl o
+To save: ctrl x

+Recommend beginners only changing lightgun camera exposure, brightness and contrast.

 ## Known Issues

 Custom kernel had an issue with some (or all) wifi/BT adapters, fixed kernel added 5th July 2024.